pythononwheels/pow_devel/README.txt

 	* JQuery integration
 	* Responsible Layout
 	* Lightweight
+	* Nose Tests

-Focus was to develop a Framework in between the existing Big Ones which have quite some learning curve to get started and the small, very low level ones, which make it neccessary to develop quite a lot yourself.
+The clear Focus was to develop a Framework in between the existing Big Ones, which have quite some learning curve to get started and the small, very low level ones, which make it neccessary to develop quite a lot yourself.
-There are good examples of both in the python community and there are good reasons for those frameworks as well (enterprise and up or fine grained tayloring at the bottom)
+There are good examples of both in the python community and there are good reasons for those frameworks to exists as well, such as enterprise and up or fine grained tayloring at the bottom.

-But PythonOnWheels main objective is making you focus on your webapp and not on the Framework.
+**PythonOnWheels' main objective is making you focus on your webapp and not on the Framework**.
 Is therefore (hopefully)
 	* working just as you nexpexct it
 	* using the proven rails principles
 		* convention over configuration